suurjaak/Skyperious/README.md

 Using The Program
 -----------------

-Run skyperious.bat under Windows, or skyperious.sh where shell scripts are supported, or execute 'python main.py'.
-Or launch skyperious.exe if using the precompiled Windows executable.
+Skyperious can look through user directories and detect Skype databases automatically, or you can select files yourself from any folder.

-Skyperious can look through user directories and detect Skype databases automatically, or you can select files yourself.
+If running from source code, launch skyperious.bat under Windows, or skyperious.sh where shell scripts are supported, or execute 'python main.py'

-Skyperious has been tested under Windows XP, Windows Vista and Ubuntu Linux, its core functionality should work wherever Python and required Python packages are installed.
+Skyperious has been tested under Windows XP, Windows Vista, Windows 7 and Ubuntu Linux, its core functionality should work wherever Python and required Python packages are installed.

 Dependencies
 ------------

-If running as a Python script, Skyperious requires Python 2.7 and uses these 3rd-party Python packages:
+If running from source code, Skyperious requires Python 2.7 and uses these 3rd-party Python packages:

 * wxPython 2.9 (http://wxpython.org/)